 If the team is unable to resolve repair issues or an agreement cannot be reached, they will refer to the Advocacy Service to see whether the issue is suitable for an advocacy investigation.
 You can contact the team about repairs for free on 0800 952 4444.

 Sales and acquisitions services

 The sales and acquisitions team comprises the following three specialist teams.

 Specialist Home Purchase Team

-Social Home buy/Shared Ownership
+Social Home Buy/Shared ownership

 Shared ownership is an opportunity for a tenant to part buy and part rent a property usually in shares of 25%, 50% or 75%.
 Over time they can add further shares until they own 100% and become an outright leaseholder.
-Our role is to work with people who are interested in shared ownership and support them through the process.
+Our role is to work with people interested in shared ownership and support them through the process.
 We also collect the rent and service charges for shared ownership customers.

-The team support leaseholders who live on estates and need to be rehoused because of the estate being redeveloped.
+The team supports leaseholders who live on estates and need to be rehoused because the estate is being redeveloped.
 Our officers provide support and guidance every step of the way, helping leaseholders decide what options are best for them.
 They're also able to help leaseholders with severe financial circumstances such as mortgage repossession, through our financial hardship buy back scheme.
 Based on a financial assessment, we can pay up to 40% of the valuation of your home to help you pay off all outstanding debts and then allow you to remain in your home as a secure tenant.